Moving to Mexico? 15 Things You Should Know That Nobody Tells You

 You’ll fall in love with the country and people, immerse yourself in the culture and gobble up the food.
 Mexico changed me for the better.
 I absolutely love this country and miss it every single day.

-So beware: Once you move to Mexico, you might never leave.
-Well, other than when you take those excursions around the rest of Latin America, of course!
+So beware: once you move to Mexico, you might never leave.

 As with any country, there are pros and cons to living in Mexico.
 However, the good easily outweighs the bad!